 UN calls special General Assembly session on pandemic

-UNITED NATIONS, United States (AFP) — The United Nations (UN) General Assembly moved yesterday to hold a special session focused on international coordination to the coronavirus pandemic from December 3-4 in New York.
+UNITED NATIONS, United States (AFP) — The UN General Assembly moved Thursday to hold a special session focused on international coordination in response to the coronavirus pandemic from December 3-4 in New York.

 Discussed since June, the meeting is intended to bring together heads of state and government according to a resolution adopted by 150 of the 193 General Assembly members.

-No country voted against the measure, while the United States, Israel and Armenia abstained.
+No country voted against the measure, while the US, Israel and Armenia abstained.

-UN Secretary General Antonio Guterres hoped the session would be “an opportunity for member states to move forward together”, his spokesman Stephane Dujarric said.

-Guterres had “expressed a bit of frustration over the lack of coordinated approach to fighting the pandemic, whether it was initially on closures, whether it was on the vaccine, or whether its on long-term development challenges,” Dujarric added.

 Leaders will be able to submit five-minute pre-recorded statements to be broadcast in the General Assembly Hall.